 - Set 12" skillet over medium-high heat and add butter.
 Once butter has melted add hamburger steaks and sear on both sides until a brown crust forms.
 Remove hamburger steaks from the skillet, leaving at least 2 tablespoons of fat in the pan.
 Don't worry if the meat is not completely cooked through yet.

-- Reduce the heat to medium and add sliced onions.
+- Reduce heat to medium heat and add sliced onions.
 Saute until tender, approximately 10 minutes.

-- Reduce heat to medium-low and sprinkle flour over onions.
+- Turn heat to medium-low and sprinkle flour over onions.
 Stir for 1-2 minutes to prevent the flour from burning while the raw flour taste cooks out.

 - Slowly add beef broth a couple of splashes at a time while continuing to stir to prevent lumps.

-- Once all liquid has been added, the hamburger steaks can be returned to the skillet.
+- Once all liquid has been added, the ground beef patties can be returned to the skillet.
 Cook with gravy until the hamburger is cooked through and gravy has thickened.

 - Spoon onion gravy over the hamburger steaks and serve immediately.

 Made this last night and it was deemed a "keeper" by all!
 I added a sprig of thyme to the gravy as the recipe suggests - great idea.

 This looks delicious and my kids will love it.
 I plan to make it this week.
 I enjoy your blog and recipes!